Chart Color Schemes

 Clayton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 38 projects that are likely to impact the area.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 37 projects that are expected to impact the area.
 Notable projects include the Monash Medical Centre Tower Expansion Project, the Monash Accommodation Student Housing Development, the 409 Clayton Road Mixed-Use Development, and the Monash University Campus Centre Redevelopment.
-The following list details those projects likely to be most relevant.
+The following list details those projects deemed most relevant:.

 Professional plan users can use the search below to filter and access additional projects.